 The attacker's die roll may be modified by the artillery modifier.
 (Note: If the defender occupies a woods, city, mountain, or swamp hex, it is not necessary to determine an artillery value differential because no artillery modifier can possibly apply in that circumstance.)
 The attacker adds the Artillery values of all attacking units and subtracts the combined Artillery values of all defending units from this sum.
-The result is the "Artillery Value Differential column with the line corresponding to the terrain in the defender's hex.
+The result is the "Artillery Value Differential."
+On the Artillery Modifier Summary, cross-index the appropriate Differential column with the line corresponding to the terrain in the defender's hex.
 The result (a positive or negative number, or no effect) is the artillery modifier that is applied to the attacker's die roll.
 Some results call for the attacker to roll the die to determine the final artillery modifier.
 Note: the final artillery value in the defender's hex is rounded up due to any entrenchments (see 9.0).